-EBITDA in the Environment segment for the year 2019 amounted to € 6.7 million compared to € 26.4 million in 2018.
+EBITDA in the environment segment for the year 2019 amounted to \in 6.7 million compared to \in 26.4 million in 2018.

-Operating loss stood at \leq 1.8 million compared to profit of \leq 20.0 million in 2018 but it should be noted that operating profit in the respective period of 2018 included non-recurrent profit of \leq 4.2 million (due to reversal of an older provision from settlement following the Supplementary Agreement of 21 May 2018 for the Larnaca project), as well as the aforementioned retroactive compensations for non-contracted works performed in previous years \leq 5.8 million, which were partially offset by the \leq 2.0 million provision for doubtful receivables.
+Operating loss stood at \in 1.8 million compared to profit of \in 20.0 million in 2018 but it should be noted that operating profit in the respective period of 2018 included non-recurrent profit of \in 4.2 million (due to reversal of an older provision from settlement following the Supplementary Agreement of 21 May 2018 for the Larnaca project), as well as the aforementioned retroactive compensations for non-contracted works performed in previous years \in 5.8 million, which were partially offset by the \in 2.0 million provision for doubtful receivables.
 Furthermore, it is noted that the results for 2019 were adversely affected by:

-- recognition of losses amounting to € 4.1 million by Helector Recycling Center Osnabruck GmbH (~ € 2.4 million due to technical restructuring of the facility, which resulted in diversion of incoming quantities to third parties at a higher cost and € 1.7 million in estimated future losses from project implementation) - lower incoming quantities in the mechanical recycling plant (€ 2.5 million) and the clinical waste management units (€ 0.4 million) - → impairment of goodwill for Helector GmbH which entered liquidation, amounting to € 1.5 million.
+- recognition of losses amounting to € 4.1 million by Helector Recycling Center Osnabruck GmbH (~ € 2.4 million due to technical restructuring of the facility, which resulted in diversion of incoming quantities to third parties at a higher cost and € 1.7 million in estimated future losses from project implementation); - lower incoming quantities in the mechanical recycling plant (€ 2.5 million) and the clinical waste management units (€ 0.4 million);

+impairment of goodwill for Helector GmbH which entered liquidation, amounting to € 1.5 million;

-Results before taxes represented losses of € 0.9 million compared to profit of € 21.2 million in 2018, while results after taxes represented losses of € 1.8 million compared to profit of € 15.2 million in 2018.
+Results before taxes represented losses of ε 0.9 million compared to profit of ε 21.2 million in 2018, while results after taxes represented losses of ε 1.8 million compared to profit of ε 15.2 million in 2018.

 It is noted that on 28 May 2019, the Company acquired a 75% share in Solid Waste Recycling SA, its distinctive title being ASA RECYCLE.
-In addition, an intragroup acquisition of the remaining 50% of EPADYM SA by AKTOR CONCESSIONS SA took place in 21 May 2019.
+In addition, an intragroup acquisition of the remaining 50% of EPADYM SA by AKTOR Concessions SA took place in 21 May 2019.

-Major contracts were signed in the Environment segment in Greece and abroad, as follows:
+Major contracts were signed in the environment segment in Greece and abroad, as follows:

-- implementation of Phase D of the project to 'Design build and operate a solid waste disposal facility': A landfill gas recovery and power generation system in the existing Ghabawi Landfill, Amman, Jordan (23 January 2010)', with a budget of € 8.2 million, executed via the joint venture JV HELECTOR SA CONSTRUCTION COMPANY CHRISTOPHER D. CONSTANTINIDIS (HELECTOR participation: 49%) (June 2019) - construction of the project 'Establishment of a Waste Transfer Station for Athens and the adjacent Municipalities in Eleonas (West Attica)', for the amount of € 10.84 million (July 2019) - construction of the project 'Restoration of Three (3) Cells at the Sanitary Landfill Site in Tembloni' via a joint venture in which HELECTOR holds a 52% share, for the amount of € 2.8 million (July 2019)

-- execution of the project 'Expansion of the Chania Sanitary Landfill Site Phase C', for the amount of

-€ 4.67 million (September 2019) - contract for the Mavrorachi Landfill Site, comprised of two parts:(a) lease, operation and maintenance of two new leachate processing units at the Mavrorachi Landfill for thirty-six (36) months with twelve (12) month option to renew, and (b) repair, operation and maintenance of the two (2) existing evaporation units for thirty-six (36) months with a twelve (12) month option to renew, for the amount of € 5.24 million (December 2019).
+- 1. implementation of Phase D of the project to 'Design build and operate a solid waste disposal facility': A landfill gas recovery and power generation system in the existing Ghabawi Landfill, Amman, Jordan (23 January 2010)', with a budget of € 8.2 million, executed via the joint venture JV HELECTOR SA CONSTRUCTION COMPANY CHRISTOPHER D. CONSTANTINIDIS (HELECTOR participation: 49%) (June 2019); - 2. construction of the project 'Establishment of a Waste Transfer Station for Athens and the adjacent Municipalities in Eleonas (West Attica)', for the amount of € 10.84 million (July 2019); - 3. construction of the project 'Restoration of Three (3) Cells at the Sanitary Landfill Site in Tembloni' via a joint venture in which HELECTOR holds a 52% share, for the amount of € 2.8 million (July 2019); - 4. execution of the project 'Expansion of the Chania Sanitary Landfill Site Phase C', for the amount of € 4.67 million (September 2019); - 5. technical renovation of Buchstein composting unit, for the amount of € 7.6 million (November 2019); - 6. contract for the Mavrorachi Landfill Site, comprised of two parts:(a) lease, operation and maintenance of two new leachate processing units at the Mavrorachi Landfill for thirty-six (36) months with twelve (12) month option to renew, and (b) repair, operation and maintenance of the two (2) existing evaporation units for thirty-six (36) months with a twelve (12) month option to renew, for the amount of € 5.24 million (December 2019).